mcallistertyler/blackjack-java/README.md

 java -jar Blackjack.jar ./path_to_file
 ```

-If run without any input the program will generate a shuffle deck of 52 cards.
+If run without any input the program will generate a shuffled deck of 52 cards.

 By default the input file will not be shuffled.
 Shuffling the deck from file input can be done via
 ```shell